Lyapunov control-inspired strategies for quantum combinatorial optimization

 \section{Outlook}

 We have introduced FALQON as a constructive, feedback-based algorithm for solving combinatorial optimization problems using quantum computers, and explored its utility towards the MaxCut problem via a series of numerical experiments.
 Crucially, FALQON does not require classical optimization, unlike other quantum optimization frameworks such as QAOA.
 However, this advantage comes at a cost.
 As we found in our numerical illustrations, the quantum circuits needed tend to be much deeper than those conventionally considered in QAOA, suggesting that there is a tradeoff between the classical and quantum costs.
-Furthermore, for a comparison of the sampling complexity of FALQON and QAOA, we refer the reader to \cite{magann2021feedbackbased}.

 Our numerical demonstrations utilized the feedback law given in Eq.~(\ref{Eq:Discretebeta}), although a much broader class of functions could be considered, as per Eq.~(\ref{Eq:betaQLC}), and the performance for different choices of $w$ and $f$ should be explored.
 Furthermore, the use of bang-bang control laws, e.g., where $\beta \in \{\pm \beta_{\max}\}$ switches between $\pm \beta_{\max}$, for a value of $\beta_{\max}$ chosen according to the sign of $A$, could also be considered in the future.
 Furthermore, we remark that the performance of FALQON depends on the choice of $\Delta t$, suggesting that it may be possible to design methods to optimally or adaptively choose $\Delta t$, e.g., for a given problem, or in a layer-by-layer manner based on measurement data, perhaps informed by Eq. (\ref{eq:deltat}), in order to enhance the algorithm performance.